piotrmiskiewicz/kyma-environment-broker/docs/user/03-20-runtime-operations.md

 The update process is triggered by an [OSB API update operation](https://github.com/openservicebrokerapi/servicebroker/blob/master/spec.md#updating-a-service-instance) request.
 You can find all the updating steps in the [update](../../cmd/broker/update.go) file.

+> [!NOTE]
+> The updating process of Service Manager credentials is different.
+The credentials are stored in the KEB database, and [Runtime Reconciler](../contributor/07-10-runtime-reconciler.md) updates them during reconciliation.

 ## Upgrade Cluster

 The upgrade cluster process is triggered by upgrade cluster orchestration.